martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 fatal error: all goroutines are asleep - deadlock!
 ```

-Although errors are commonly looked to as nuisances, Go thoughtfully introcues them to help you prevent unwanted side effects in your application.
+Although errors are commonly looked to as nuisances, Go thoughtfully introduces them to help you prevent unwanted side effects in your application.

 ## Directional Channels